 Richard E. Grant

 Based on the true story of college professor and part-time inventor Robert Kearns' long battle with the U.S. automobile industry, Flash of Genius tells the tale of one man whose fight to receive recognition for his ingenuity would come at a heavy price.
 But this determined engineer refused to be silenced, and he took on the corporate titans in a battle that nobody thought he could win.
 The Kearns were a typical 1960s Detroit family, trying to live their version of the American Dream.
 Local university professor Bob married teacher Phyllis and, by their mid-thirties, had six kids who brought them a hectic but satisfying Midwestern existence.
 When Bob invents a device that would eventually be used by every car in the world, the Kearns think they have struck gold.
 But their aspirations are dashed after the auto giants who embraced Bob's creation unceremoniously shunned the man who invented it.
 Ignored, threatened and then buried in years of litigation, Bob is haunted by what was done to ...
 Written by

-Whatever happened to this little thing called justice you talked about?
+Whatever happened to this little thing called justice we talked about?

 This is justice, Bob.
 This is how justice is dispensed in this country - with checkbooks.
 There are no brass bands, you know, there are no ticker tape parades, the mayor doesn't give you the key to the city and call you a hero.
 You get a check, and that check makes the lives of you and your family a little easier... a little more pleasant.
 It's that simple.

 See more »